Sydney Olympic Park odours

 - what the odour smelled like.

-If you are experiencing offensive odour, please contact the 24-hour Environment Line on 131 555 or email [email protected].
+If you are experiencing offensive odour, please email [email protected].
 Information about persistent odour can also be recorded using the fact sheet and odour log sheet, which can then be emailed to us.

 If you believe the odour originates from Cleanaway's facilities, we also encourage you to report it directly through Cleanaway’s complaints and enquiries process by calling 1800 213 753 or emailing [email protected].
 This helps Cleanaway investigate potential odour sources in real time.